- Church/Youth Ministries

 PREFER TO CALL?

-LouAnn Howard is director of the office of education and serves as associate for elementary education and curriculum.
-Gerard Bann serves as associate director.
-Support staff for the department include registrar Kristi Griffith and office administrative assistant Barb Engquist.
+LouAnn Howard is the director of education and serves as the associate for early childhood and elementary education.
+Gerard Ban serves as the associate director for secondary education.
+Kristi Griffith is the teacher certification registrar, and Barb Engquist is the office administrative assistant.

 Education Code Supplements